HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 ## Separating views and state

-This is the biggest lesson I’ve learned building lots of single page apps.
+This is the biggest lesson I've learned building lots of single page apps.
 Your view (the DOM) should just be blind slave to the model state of your application.
 For this you could use any number of tools and frameworks.
-I’d recommend starting with [Backbone.js](http://backbonejs.org/) (by the awesome Mr. [@jashkenas](https://twitter.com/jashkenas) as it’s the easiest to understand, and the closest thing to "just javascript"™ as discussed in the introduction.
+I'd recommend starting with [Backbone.js](http://backbonejs.org/) (by the awesome Mr. [@jashkenas](https://twitter.com/jashkenas) as it's the easiest to understand, and the closest thing to "just javascript"™ as discussed in the introduction.

-Essentially, you’ll populate a set of models and collections of these models in memory in the browser.
+Essentially, you'll populate a set of models and collections of these models in memory in the browser.
 These will store all the application state for your app.
-These models should be completely oblivious to how they’re used; they merely store state and broadcast their changes.
+These models should be completely oblivious to how they're used; they merely store state and broadcast their changes.
 Then you will have views that listen for changes in the models and update the DOM.
 This core principle of separating your views and your application state is vital when building large apps.

 One aspect of this approach that is commonly overlooked is the flexibility it provides if you decide the app should have a different UI (which *never* happens, right?! `</sarcasm>`), or if you build another application on the same API.
 All of the models pretty much without modification are completely reusable.

 ## Common JS Modules

-I’m not going to get into a debate about module styles and script loaders.
-But I can tell you this: I haven’t seen any cleaner, simpler mechanism for splitting your code into nice isolated chunks than CommonJS modules.
+I'm not going to get into a debate about module styles and script loaders.
+But I can tell you this: I haven't seen any cleaner, simpler mechanism for splitting your code into nice isolated chunks than CommonJS modules.

 CommonJS is the same style/concept that is used in node.js.
 By following this style you get the additional benefit of being able to reuse modules written for the client on the server and vice versa (though, the overlap is usually not that big).

-If you’re unfamiliar with the CommonJS modules style, your files end up looking something like this:
+If you're unfamiliar with the CommonJS modules style, your files end up looking something like this:

 ```javascript
 // you import things by using the special `require` function and you can